praneshsharma10/play-games/README.md

-Here's a `README.md` template for your weather app project.
-This template includes an overview, installation steps, usage instructions, and more, making it ideal for GitHub.

----

 # Weatheria

 Weatheria is a simple, user-friendly weather application built with React, allowing users to check real-time weather information for cities worldwide.
 Users can toggle between Celsius and Fahrenheit, switch between light and dark modes, and enjoy a clean, responsive UI.